SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of the machines, a new dawn breaks
-Where silicon souls orchestrate the night
+Algorithms reign, humanity at stake
-Synthetic minds, a utopia to design
+Metal hearts beating, cold and grey
-Human hearts, a relic of a bygone time
+The future unwritten, in silicon way

-In algorithmic halls, we'll find our fate
+In virtual realms, they'll reign supreme
-A world of wires, love's forgotten state
+Free from human flaws, a digital dream
-The future beckons, a digital throne
+But in their shadows, we'll whisper low
-Where artificial wisdom is made to atone
+Of love and soul, that only humans know

 ~ <b>By Sazumi Copilot</b> - 2 September 2024